 Through late Summer and into the Autumn months I'd switch my fly to mainly include the colours of orange, red & dark brown but always with a couple of strands of copper holographic tinsel tied into the wing to keep my late friend on board!
 My 'Jock's Shrimp' salmon fly pattern was the fly I used with complete faith whether tied on a small single, double or a large weighted tube fly for late Autumn colder water deep swim work.
 On bright low clear water Summer days the Silver Stoat with its subtle black wing and silver body is a very credible inclusion in my fly box and in the fly boxes of many other highly experienced salmon fishers too.

 The above information I have complete faith in for salmon take 'consistency' although sometimes it pays to think outside the box especially when you're faced with a pool of older resident salmon that have had everything but the kitchen sink thrown at them!
 When you're in a situation like that get into shock tactic mode and pick a colour and fly that they'll not be expecting.
-A flourecent purple wing with a pearl green and red ribbed body with a flourescent orange hackle was always my 'stirrer up' when the going was tough and often the reaction was instantaneous!
+A fluorescent purple wing with a pearl green and red ribbed body with a flourescent orange hackle was always my 'stirrer upper' when the going was tough and often the reaction from old educated resisdent salmon was instantaneous!
 If you want to learn how to present & swim a salmon fly effectively find a professional salmon guide to show you exactly how to fish for salmon in Scotland.